 Know thy talent

-Never pursue crappy salespeople and other crappy employees.
+Never ever pursue crappy salespeople and other crappy employees when they threaten to leave.

 I have observed far too many companies fearfully and almost tearfully chase crappy salespeople who threatened to leave because the crappy salesperson successfully positioned themselves as indispensable.